-- 12.1 Derivatives may be used in the management of STRS Ohio internal and external liquidity reserves, fixed income, equity and real estate portfolios.
-Derivatives are typically, but not exclusively, futures contracts, equity swaps, credit default swaps, option contracts and option contracts on futures for market indexes.
+12.1 Derivatives may be used in the management of STRS Ohio total fund, including all asset classes.
+Derivatives are typically, but not exclusively, futures contracts, equity swaps, credit default swaps, option contracts and option contracts on futures.
 Options on individual securities, baskets of securities and equity-linked notes, and shorting for positioning purposes are further examples.
-Derivatives are both exchange traded and traded over the counter. - Derivative exposures must be of a hedging or positioning nature.
-As a percentage of Fund assets, the underlying exposure of all positioning derivatives will not exceed: - (a) 5% for fixed income investments; - (b) 10% for domestic equity investments; - (c) 10% for international equity investments; and, - (d) 1% for real estate investments.
+Derivatives are both exchange traded and traded over the counter.

+- 12.2 Derivative exposures must be of a hedging or positioning nature.
+As a percentage of Total Fund assets, the underlying exposure of all positioning derivatives will not exceed:

+- (a) 5% for fixed income investments;

+- (b) 10% for domestic equity investments;

+- (c) 10% for international equity investments;

+- (d) 1% for real estate investments;

+- (e) 10% for alternative investments.

-Hedging derivatives will not be included in the limits above, but must be footnoted.
+Hedging derivatives will not be included in the limits above, but must be disclosed in the semiannual derivative exposure report.